DanielCoffey1/GlassPane/README.md

    - Focus on any window (Chrome, Cursor, etc.)
    - Press `Ctrl + 1` to assign it to Desktop 1
    - Press `Ctrl + 2` to assign another window to Desktop 2
+   - **Optional**: When manually assigning, you'll be prompted to save as a persistent mapping
 3. **Switch Between Desktops**:
    - Press `Alt + 1` to switch to Desktop 1 and focus the assigned window
    - Press `Alt + 2` to switch to Desktop 2 and focus the assigned window

+### Persistent App Mapping

+**Pre-configure Apps**: Set up apps to automatically assign to specific desktops when they start:

+1. **Configure Persistent Apps**:
+   - From Main Window: Click "Configure Persistent Apps" button
+   - From System Tray: Right-click tray icon → "Configure Persistent Apps"
+   - Add mappings like: `chrome.exe` → Desktop 1, `cursor.exe` → Desktop 2

+2. **Auto-assignment on Startup**: When GlassPane starts, it automatically:
+   - Scans for running processes
+   - Assigns apps to their configured desktops
+   - Skips already assigned windows

+3. **Manual Assignment Prompts**: When you manually assign an app (e.g., Ctrl+3 on Firefox):
+   - System checks if it's already a persistent assignment
+   - If not, prompts: "Would you like to save this assignment permanently?"
+   - Choose to make it persistent for future auto-assignment

 ### System Tray Menu

 Right-click the system tray icon to access:
 - **Show Window**: Open the main application window
 - **Configure Keybinds**: Open the keybind configuration window
+- **Configure Persistent Apps**: Open the persistent app configuration window
 - **Start/Stop Service**: Control the hotkey service
 - **Assignments**: Quick access to switch between assigned desktops
 - **Exit**: Close the application